ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 * enc-deploy - for starting/deploying the Assembly and HCD, Client to submit commands to enc-assembly.

 ## Examples in the ENC POC

 This template shows working examples of:

-1. Create typed actors for each of the internal components in the TCS architecture doc: Lifecycle Actor, MonitorActor, Command Handler Actor, Event Handler Actor
+1. Create typed actors for each of the internal components in the TCS architecture doc: Lifecycle Actor, Monitor Actor, Command Handler Actor, Event Handler Actor, State Publisher Actor

-2. Move Command with parameters, Long running command.
+2. Move Command with parameters

 	2.1 Parameter based validation inside 'onValidate'